 A cyclic quadrilateral is a four-sided shape enclosed within a circle, as shown below:

-The sum of the opposite angles in a cyclic quadrilateral add up to 180°.
+The rule that you need to remember is that opposite angles in a cyclic quadrilateral add to 180°.

 So in the diagram above, a + d = 180° and b + c = 180°.